 - Once set, open Destiny 2 and check for any improvements.

-Some users were able to resolve the issue by changing the server region in the Blizzard desktop application.
+Some users were able to resolve the issue by changing the server region in the Steam desktop application.
 Changing the server region can resolve the error if the issue is specific to Bungie servers.

 4. Use a virtual private network

 - Using a VPN can help resolve the issue if the error is occurring on a specific server or region.

 - If you have a VPN app installed, connect using the app.

 - Relaunch Destiny 2 and check if the issue is resolved.